R4j4n/CaptionCraft/README.md

 - **Enhanced Font Support**: Better font rendering for a wide range of languages.
 - **Pipeline Optimization**: Streamlining the processing pipeline for efficiency and speed.

-## Contributing

-Contributions to improve CaptionCraft are welcome!
-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Acknowledgments